The Colonel Edwin W. Lewis, Jr. Flight Scholarship

 This Flight Scholarship was created to honor the memory of Colonel Edwin W. Lewis, a 56 year member of Civil Air Patrol.
 The award will be given to one or more deserving Civil Air Patrol cadets each year to introduce them to the wonders of flight which was Colonel Lewis’s passion.

-This scholarship is awarded yearly to one or more cadets in Pacific Region.
-Applicants must be at least 15 years of age as of May 1 in order to apply.
-The presentation of the award will be on the 28th of May each year, the anniversary of Colonel Lewis joining CAP.
+This scholarship is awarded yearly, to one or more cadets in Pacific Region.
+Applicants must be at least 15 years of age as of May 1, in order to apply.

 Funds donated to the scholarship are deposited in a special account at the National Headquarters, Civil Air Patrol, Maxwell AFB, Alabama.
 Donations are accepted year round.

-Applications will be accepted until May 1 each year.
-Send all applications by email to: The selection committee will then have one month to choose the recipient.
+Applications will be accepted between April 1 thru May 1 each year.
+Send all applications by e-mail to firstname.lastname@example.org .
+The selection committee will then have 2 months to choose the recipient.